 Last year, total sales in the CPG category grew 2.6% year-over-year, with digital CPG sales increasing by nearly 30%.
 The new year presents new opportunities and continued growth for the CPG industry.
 To capitalize on these new opportunities and get far greater impact and return from your marketing spend, Shopper Marketers need to keep up with the changing behavior of their 2019 shopper.
-Understanding who to reach, where, when, and how to reach them will set you up for business success in 2019 and beyond.
+Understanding who to reach, and where, when and how to reach them will set you up for business success in 2019 and beyond.

-To understand this, we’ll begin by looking at three key trend predictions for the year, all of which will significantly contribute to the $600b+ CPG market.
+To understand this, we’ll begin by looking at 3 key trend predictions for the year, all of which will significantly contribute to the $600b+ CPG market.
 While some of the trends outlined aren’t exactly new, they will be used both in larger numbers and to greater effect as technology continues to improve and Shopper Marketing strategies evolve.

 Here’s a look at three key trends that will shape the CPG industry in 2019.